 This recipe gives back to the Florida A&M University (FAMU) National Alumni Association.
 The foundation provides scholarships for Los Angeles students attending FAMU for books and tuition.

 OWNERS CATARAH COLEMAN & SHONEJI ROBISON’S STORY

-Catarah Coleman and Shoneji Robinson are “just two southern girls from Florida who love to bake”.
-Coleman and Robinson both attended Florida A&M University but didn’t meet until they were introduced by a fellow sorority sister after relocating to Los Angeles to pursue their careers.
+Catarah Coleman and Shoneji Robison are “just two southern girls from Florida who love to bake”.
+Catarah and Shoneji both attended Florida A&M University but didn’t meet until they were introduced by a fellow sorority sister after relocating to Los Angeles to pursue their careers.

 The pair have come a long way since their humble beginnings, they’ve won Food Network’s Cupcake Wars and have been featured as baking experts around the world on a host of nationally televised shows.
 Southern Girl Desserts has also gained a celebrity following; some of their most famous customers have included Denzel Washington, Earvin Magic Johnson, Samuel L. Jackson, Mariah Carey, Misty Copeland, Nick Cannon, Yvonne Orji, Stevie Wonder, and many more.